 1. Screen-Share Video Files to Create an Interactive Online Classroom

-Zoom allows users to screen-share a video clip with native audio.
+Zoom has some interactive features that allows users to screen-share a video clip with native audio.
 This can be a fun way to engage college students who love to communicate through memes and GIFs on social media.

 To enable this feature: